elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 >This new section works like a content and privacy “report card”
 </aside>

-As part of our effort to make AppCenter a better experience on small displays, there is the new progress indicator when installing, removing, or updating apps.
+As part of our effort to make AppCenter a better experience on small displays and when tiled to half of the display, there is the new progress indicator when installing, removing, or updating apps.
 Instead of a separate progress bar, progress is now indicated in a compact way over the cancel button.
 This greatly improves AppCenter with smaller window sizes and fixes layout issues in views that show a lot of apps like the home page and when showing other apps by an author on the app info page.

 <figure>
   <picture>